Answer · Localization

 The signals are correct.
 The order is wrong.

-A useful frame: the US page is structurally different from the home-market page, not just linguistically different.
-Different hero, different case-study order, different pricing posture, different credential stack on display.
+A useful frame: the US page has a different structure from the home-market page.
+Different hero, different case-study order, different price presentation, different credential stack on display.
 Same engineering.
-Two readers.
+Two buyers.
 Two pages.
 Hreflang configured for en-US and de-DE.
 The home-market page does not change.
 The US page is its own surface.

 Adjacent questions other founders ask.